7 healthy breakfast ideas for busy families

 We have heard this many times in the news again.
-Sugary breakfast cereals are affecting children’s health.
+Sugary breakfast cereals are affecting everyone’s health including children.
 Not only they are not very filling, but they also contribute to severe and steady weight gain, tooth decay as well as other serious health conditions.
-It is time to rethink breakfast and explore new ideas.
+It is time to rethink breakfast and explore new ideas especially post-Christmas.
 Today, I am sharing 7 healthy breakfast ideas to keep you and your children going all week.

 Breakfast idea no. 1: Pimp your toast

 Good old fashion wholemeal bread topped with a healthy spread is a good choice for a quick breakfast.
 The key is to avoid high sugar toppings such as chocolate spreads.

 I always recommend adding protein to breakfast.
 So why not try some butter (stay away from margarine) and a slice of ham or turkey.

 Good quality cheese also makes a good breakfast with a slice of toast.
 Nut butters are delicious and filling.
 Try almond butter and pear pieces.
 Yum!

 If you need to go for something sweet, why not try Greek yogurt or ricotta with a fruit topping.
 You can also opt for a teaspoon of no added sugar jam or local raw honey (preferably not the one in the squeezy bottle).

 Breakfast idea no. 2: Be creative with creamy Greek yogurt

 Plain Greek yogurt provides more protein than regular yogurt.
 A higher protein content means your children will not feel hungry before lunchtime.
 Add 1 handful of berries for vitamins and antioxidants (frozen berries can be left out the night before), 1 tablespoon of nuts and seeds for more protein.
 Or why not make your own granola which you can store for a few days in an air-tight container and use during the week.
 My favourite granola recipe is right here.
 So easy to make and you can control how much sweetener you add to it.